DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

 TRUST BOUNDARIES

-- The TRUST BOUNDARY of a NETWORK defines where the DEVICE TRUST / DON’T TRUST the QoS MARKINGS of received messages
+- The TRUST BOUNDARY of a network defines where the DEVICE TRUST / DON’T TRUST the QoS MARKINGS of received messages
 - If the MARKINGS are TRUSTED:
-    - DEVICE will forward the message without changing the MARKINGS
+    - DEVICE will forward the message without changing the markings
 - If the MARKINGS are NOT TRUSTED:
-    - DEVICE will change the MARKINGS according to configured POLICY
+    - DEVICE will change the markings according to configured policy

 ![image](https://github.com/psaumur/CCNA/assets/106411237/cdcdc302-9dbe-4dd8-9184-72d1f501bc1a)

-- If an IP PHONE is connected to the SWITCH PORT, it is RECOMMENDED to move the TRUST BOUNDARY to the IP PHONES
+- If an IP phone is connected to the SWITCH PORT, it is RECOMMENDED to move the TRUST BOUNDARY to the IP phones
-- This is done via CONFIGURATION on the SWITCH PORT connected to the IP PHONE
+- This is done via CONFIGURATION on the SWITCH PORT connected to the IP phone
 - If a user MARKS their PC’s TRAFFIC with a HIGH PRIORITY, the MARKING will be CHANGED (not trusted)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/606ad681-fad4-4f23-96bf-bd7dde91eaf4)